practice area bg MOBILE practice area bg scaled

 Misconception #4: “I Don’t Need to Document Everything”

 The Reality: Your insurance company will require extensive documentation to process your claim.
-Many claims are denied or underpaid because policyholders failed to document their losses properly.
+Many claims are denied or underpaid because policyholders fail to properly document their losses.

 Essential documentation includes: